 Greenwaste bins are a handy way to dispose of lawn clippings, leaves and prunings.
-Your greenwaste is collected fortnightly and processed into mulch ready for reuse.
+Your greenwaste is collected fortnightly and processed into mulch ready for reuse in council operations at our waste facilities.
 To be effectively recycled in this way it is very important to keep other rubbish out of the green waste bin.
 Find out what you should be putting in your greenwaste bin below.

 A greenwaste service is not mandatory.
 The property owner can "opt in" to the service by contacting us.